Driver threatened, then dragged in Brooklyn road rage fight

 That driver then jumped into his car, pinning the victim and dragging him until he fell to the ground.

-Tuesday afternoon in Greenpoint, the two men got into a minor traffic dispute on McGuinness Boulevard by Norman Avenue.
+The two men got into a minor traffic dispute Tuesday afternoon on McGuinness Boulevard by Norman Avenue in Greenpoint

 The drivers got out, words were exchanged, and it went downhill from here.